department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/rollout-gates.md

 Each application moving to VA.gov (e.g., Secure Messaging, Medical Records) will follow the same process defined below:

 ## To enter Phase 0:
+- Defect characterization is established
-- All critical and major defects addressed, minor and cosmetic prioritized and added to backlog
+- All critical and major defects addressed
+- Minor and cosmetic defects have been prioritized and added to backlog
 - Product has been thoroughly documented
 	- Decisions
 	- Discovery